# """install packages if not already installed"""

 # %pip install --upgrade pandas geopandas shapely mercantile tqdm folium

-set up environment and local varialbles
+set up environment and local variables

 import pandas as pd